RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-17-Extensions/index.md

 # Google Chrome extensions are awesome, lets make one together!

-As we saw in [THIS](https://swhy.netlify.com/windows-create-a-script-to-open-webpages-automatically) previous tutorial, its possible to create a script to automatically open up multiple tabs in google chrome automatically.
+As we saw in [THIS](https://swhy.netlify.com/windows-create-a-script-to-open-webpages-automatically) previous tutorial, it's possible to create a script to automatically open up multiple tabs in Google Chrome automatically.
 Easy right? and very very useful for your daily work or to bring up your favourite websites quickly.

-(Tutorial for how to do this Linux coming soon...)
+(Tutorial for how to do this in Linux coming soon...)

 BUT... what if we don't need a "script" to do that? a script that is dependent on which OS we run it on.
 What if... we can create an extension for Google Chrome, that will run on any Operating System...